 There are no dietary or nutritional implications for approval of this enzyme.
-That is because any residues in the final food would be inactivated enzyme which would be metabolised like any other protein.
+Any residues in the final food would be inactivated enzyme which would be metabolised like any other protein.
 It is important for the manufacturer of EMC that the enzyme is inactivated by heat or else the desired flavour profile will continue to change.